 In my childhood, Pokemon felt like a game full of mystery.
-The first few iterations of the now prolific franchise were similar to many other early Nintendo games – they were open-ended and sometimes baffling.
+The first few iterations of the now prolific franchise were similar to many other early Nintendo games – they were open-ended to a sometimes baffling degree.

 Maybe it was a plot to sell more Nintendo Power subscriptions, but games like The Legend of Zelda, Metroid, and yes even Pokemon, rarely led the player by the hand, instead leaving the world open to your own exploration.

-And for Pokemon, this less structured approach gave early generations a slightly more mysterious, sometime even creepy ambiance.
+And for Pokemon, this less-structured approach gave early generations a slightly more mysterious, sometimes even creepy ambiance.
 Now-familiar tropes of the series were still new, and without a guiding hand, players were often forced to draw their own conclusions on the world.

 Nowhere else is this more exemplary than the events surrounding one of the game’s most familiar creatures, Mewtwo.

-After arriving on Cinnabar Island, players can visit the Pokemon Mansion, a burned down, ruined building filled with poison and fire Pokemon.
+After arriving on Cinnabar Island, players can visit the Pokemon Mansion, a burned down building filled with poison and fire Pokemon.
 In here, we find only a few short diary entries detailing the birth of a cloned Pokemon experiment Mewtwo, and its explosive escape from the island.